latrop/clusterImfit/README.md

 3) Configure program with config file.
 All parameter names are explained in the example of the config.

-4) Run cluster_imfit.py without arguments.
+4) Run cluster_imfit.py one argument: file name of input file (in a form of imfit model)

 Results will be in 'results' directory. 'results/generations' directory will contain one best organism per generation, so one can see the progress of the optimisation.